MKTG5503 Enterprise and Innovation

 - Students are able to (1) appreciate the importance of entrepreneurship to a healthy economy; (2) explain the concepts and key theories relating to entrepreneurship and innovation; (3) examine successful and unsuccessful examples of entrepreneurship from a range of perspectives including small business, technology start-up, large organisations, spin-outs and social enterprise; (4) apply frameworks for new venture creation and entrepreneurial management including processes for identifying and screening opportunities; and (5) identify the various types of innovation.

-- Indicative assessments in this unit are as follows: (1) assignments and (2) group problem solving activities.
+- Indicative assessments in this unit are as follows: (1) assignments and (2) group activities.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.